Map potential store locations

 - On the ribbon, click Create Maps and choose Business and Facilities Search.

 The Points of Interest Search pane appears.

 - For Choose a category or enter a business name, type home improvement.
 Click Go.

 Businesses that match your search are added to the map as orange circles.
 A Legend window also appears.
 The Business and Facilities Search pane updates with options to refine your results.

 If the Legend window takes too much space on the map, you can move it or close it.

 Data on businesses and demographics is updated periodically.
 Your images may not match the example images exactly.

-When several businesses are close together on the map, they are shown as a cluster (a single pin with a number above it for the number of stores in that area).
+When several businesses are close together on the map, they are shown as a cluster (a single circle with a number above it for the number of stores in that area).
 Changing your zoom extent will change how stores are clustered.

 You want to focus on larger competitors, so you'll filter the results to include only stores with a sales volume of $4,000,000 or more.

 - Scroll to the bottom of the Business and Facilities Search pane.
 For Sales volume, type $4,000,000 as the minimum value and press Enter.